-Authentic Viko Baumritter dining chairs can bring in $150 to $200 each.
-Obviously, reproductions won’t and shouldn’t bring as much.
+Authentic Viko Baumritter dining chairs can bring in $150 to $200 each at time of writing (2015).
+Obviously, reproductions won’t, and shouldn’t, bring as much.
 However, as a set of dining chairs that are comfy and sleek, they are still great additions to an MCM dining room or kitchen.
 (And did I mention they’re also stackable?
 Yay for small spaces!)
 Should a cool vintage piece in great condition, regardless of maker, cost as much as a new chair?
 I would say ‘yes’ in this case.
 As for the set I found at Value Village, I have a special fondness for them since they were made in the Toronto area.
 It’s always cool to find housewares and furniture from Canada’s heyday of manufacturing.
 As it happens, the family who purchased my Viko-esque chairs were from Toronto and they had been looking for some cool, comfortable chairs for their vintage kitchen for a while.
 I love that they had nearly given up and gone to IKEA when the husband came across my online listing that morning.
 A similar quality chair from IKEA would run you anywhere from $60-$100 and that seems like a very fair range for a solid Viko reproduction to me.
 And I couldn’t be more thrilled that the chairs were rescued from obscurity and are now laughing it up around a family table.

 Learn more about Viko Baumritter